wavefrontHQ/docs/pages/doc/tags_overview.md

 You use tags in several ways:
 * **[Point tags](query_language_point_tags.html)** -- Add dimensions to your query with point tags.
 For example, examine only metrics from a certain region.
 * **Source tags** -- Group your sources.
 For example, examine only production hosts but not development hosts.
-  **Note:** Information about the source is part of each metric, but you add source tags explicitly from the UI, CLI, or API.
+  {% include note.html content="Information about the source is part of each metric, but you add source tags explicitly from the UI, CLI, or API." %}
 * **Alert tags** -- Find [alerts](alerts.html) or exclude tagged alerts from a maintenance window.
 * **Event Tags** -- Add event tags from the Events browser or when you [create a user event](events.html#creating-a-user-event) to make it easier to filter events.
 * **Object tags** -- Limit the number of objects (e.g. dashboards) and metrics.
 For example, you might  display only dashboards with a certain tag.